- WHERE TO STAY

 10% discount on other attractions in Rome

-With the Rome Tourist Pass you get tickets for three of Rome's biggest attractions plus some extra bonus discounts.
+With the Rome Tourist Card you get tickets for three of Rome's biggest attractions plus some extra bonus discounts.

 You will still need to book your entry times in advance and plan your days carefully, but if you are going to visit all three then it can save you money on buying equivalent tickets individually.